 Take an ICU month if possible in addition to a ward‐based Sub‐I. This will be a challenging month; however, when you start your intern year you will be much more capable and comfortable with very ill patients.

 Q: What electives should I take?

-Dr. Hotz: Concentrate on your weaknesses!
+Concentrate on your weaknesses!
 Recognize what your weaknesses are and take electives in them!
-For example, if you are feeling weak in your knowledge of infectious disease or cardiology, take an elective.
-When you are a resident on-call by yourself, you want to be the person who can help the patient with any condition not just help conditions that pertain to the subspecialty you might be thinking of entering one day!
+For example, if you are feeling weak in your knowledge of infectious disease or cardiology, take an elective in these fields.
+When you are a resident on‐call by yourself, you want to be the person who can help the patient with any condition not just help conditions that pertain to the subspecialty you might be thinking of entering one day!
 To be as good of a generalist as possible should be your goal first.
-Remember, you are invested heavily in your education from a financial prospective so you might as well get your money’s worth!
+Remember, you are invested heavily in your education from a financial perspective so you might as well get your money’s worth!

-Dr. Buckley: Another approach is to take electives you may never get during an Internal Medicine residency.
-You’ll have plenty of opportunities to learn infectious diseases and cardiology during your residency, but consider augmenting your education with an elective in anesthesia or dermatology.
+Another approach is to take electives you may never get during an Internal Medicine residency.
+Consider augmenting your education with an elective in anesthesia or dermatology.
 Each student is different, and it may be your last chance to fill a relative gap in your general medical school training.

 Q: What should I look for in a residency program?

 You will find that most programs look fairly similar‐ this is because we are all subject to the same regulations of the accrediting bodies.
 You will also find many excellent medical educators all over the country.
 What to pay attention to is (a) the diversity of patient care experiences you will have, (b) the degree of autonomy you will have in overseeing patient care as you grow in your competence, and c) whether the residents are treated with respect and d) whether the program